- Characteristics of created data file

 HCreation and Native SQLite Connector

-The HCreation function may fail ("database table is locked" error) if the following conditions are met:
+HCreation may fail ("database table is locked" error) if:

 - the file to create already exists.

-- a browse is in progress on another file of the same database.
+- an iteration is in progress on another file in the same database.

 This is caused by a limitation of SQLite database.